30 MILES? YES, YOU CAN!

 And we’ll be with you every step of the way, no matter what your fitness level.
 Pledge the Pink is a refreshing challenge for race junkies looking to shake things up a bit, and it is the dream weekend for newbies looking to cross their first finish line.

-Join our Facebook group right now and then download your training schedule.
+Join our Facebook group right now and then download our training schedules.

 One, two or three days